 Will you be able to keep the Canadian Marble Fox as your pet for a very long time?
 The answer is yes.
 They are known to live for 10 to 15 years in captivity if given proper care.
 Meanwhile, some reports state that they only thrive for 5 years in the wild.

-They will only live for 10 to 15 years if all their ailments are treated, which is quite hard to accomplish especially when you are illegally keeping them.
+They will only live for this long if all their ailments are treated, which is quite hard to accomplish, especially when you are illegally keeping them.
 Most veterinarians won’t help you because of the fear of lawsuits.

 Before heading over to a fox breeder, make sure that you know how to care for this wild animal you want to domesticate.

 Raising these cute rascals is not an easy feat.
-I’m telling you these not to discourage you but to prepare you for the challenging job of being a fox parent.
+This is something you need to know not to discourage you but to prepare you for the challenging job of being a fox parent.

 Food and Diet